Ms. Liew's Class

 Picture

-Have a big task, like a project, to tackle?
-One big task with one big deadline feels overwhelming and is easily forgotten.
-Use your agenda or an organizer, like the one pictured above, to help break your task down into smaller parts, each with its own deadline.
+Have a big task, like a project, coming up?
+One big task with one big deadline feels overwhelming and is easy to forget.
+Use your day planner or a printable organizer to help break the task down into smaller parts, each with its own deadline.

-Here are a few tips to help you manage big tasks with ease:
+Follow these tips to manage big tasks with ease:

-• Integrate the steps of your big task into your weekly schedule
+• Integrate the steps into your weekly schedule so you’re making steady progress without last-minute stress.

 Powered by Create your own unique website with customizable templates.